CSS Complete Guide

 - Default behavior here anyway

-elements are block elements- HTML feature
+section, likedivorh1elements are block elements- HTML feature

 - Block-level elements always take full available width by default